abhayp2204/Clash-Of-Clans/README.md

 - Download the file and extract it into a directory
 - cd into that directory
 - run game.py to play
+- run replay.py to view the last played game